hjs-spec/eusair-jep-initial-assessment/EU_AI_ACT_MAPPING.md

 ---

-## 5. Core Philosophy: Institutional Neutrality & Public Good

-HJS is not a commercial product; it is a **Global Accountability Infrastructure** driven by a commitment to digital justice.
+5. Core Philosophy: Institutional Neutrality & Public Good HJS is not a commercial product; it is a Global Accountability Infrastructure driven by a commitment to digital justice.

-* **Non-Profit Philosophy**: The HJS Protocol is managed by the **HJS Foundation LTD (Singapore)**, a Company Limited by Guarantee (CLG).
-As a non-profit entity with no shareholders, our philosophy is to maintain the protocol as a neutral, third-party utility for all humanity.
+Non-Profit Philosophy: The HJS Protocol is managed by the HJS Foundation LTD (Singapore), a Company Limited by Guarantee (CLG).
+As a non-profit entity with no shareholders, our philosophy is to maintain the protocol as a neutral utility for all humanity.

+Separation of Powers (Governance): To ensure absolute integrity, HJS adopts a "Standard vs. Implementation" separation model.

+The Foundation focuses exclusively on protocol governance, mathematical standards, and public audit integrity.

+Commercial Ecosystems are encouraged to provide professional-grade implementation services (Sidecar deployment, cloud hosting, and support), ensuring the protocol's sustainability without compromising the neutral core.

-* **Respect for Dual Rights**:
+Respect for Dual Rights:

-* **Public Interest**: Our vision is to provide a permanent "Chain of Responsibility" for the safety of the digital society.
+Public Interest: Providing a permanent "Chain of Responsibility" for the digital society.

-* **Private Sovereignty**: We respect the individual’s right to privacy and the state’s right to digital self-determination as fundamental human rights.
+Private Sovereignty: Protecting individual privacy and state digital self-determination as fundamental rights.

-* **Open Standard for All**: By keeping the core protocol open-source and foundation-led, HJS ensures that no single corporation or nation can monopolize the "Judgment of AI," making it a true **Global Public Good**.
+Global Open Standard: By keeping the core protocol open-source, HJS ensures that no single entity—commercial or sovereign—can monopolize the "Judgment of AI," making it a true Global Public Good.

 ---